 - Dunlap Fellowship

-The Dunlap Institute’s annual, five-day summer school provides an introduction to cutting-edge astronomical instrumentation for current and future telescope facilities.
+The Dunlap Institute’s annual, five-day summer school provides a unique introduction to cutting-edge astronomical instrumentation for current and future telescope facilities.

 The school is designed around both lecture and hands-on laboratory activities led by astronomers from around the world who specialize in the development of astronomical instruments.
-The program will introduce students to the basic principles of optics and detectors, as well as to advanced topics in instrument design and development.
+The program will introduce students to the basic principles of optics, spectrographs and detectors, as well as to advanced topics in instrument design and development.
 It includes a focus on laboratory, computer and data acquisition skills.
 Students also participate in career development sessions.

 Who should attend?